An elliptical trainer is the right mix of a series of workout requirements that need attention during a regular session.

 However, if the stride is too long, it would create safety and other hazards.

-This would provide an important understanding to match the stride length specs of an elliptical trainer with individual height.
+This would provide an important understanding to match an elliptical trainer’s stride length specs with individual height.

 However, for people between higher 5 to 6 ft. ranges, the stride would go up to 20”.